lt20kmph/pmail/README.md

 would return the number of unread mails in the mailbox for `yourname@gmail.com`.
 This is potentially useful for scripts.

+### Attachments

+In order to correctly (more or less) detect which messages have attachments, when pmail is first run, it will create a new hidden label called `ATTACHMENT` which it will add to all existing messages with attachments and also create a filter which will add this label to all new incoming messsages with attachements.
+This means that pmail will display the attachments icon on any messages which have the paperclip icon in the gmail web interface.

 ## Security considerations

 YOU ARE RESPONSIBLE FOR YOU OWN SECURITY.
 Keep your credentials.json file